The Way Back (2020 film): Plot

 The team's final game of the season is a rematch with Memorial, the top-ranked team.
 Bishop Hayes completes the victory to clinch a playoff berth.
-Later, Jack receives a call from Angela, telling him David has been hospitalized.
-While visiting, they overhear a doctor informing David's parents his cancer has returned.
-The sight of their grief disturbs Jack, who leaves the hospital and begins drinking again.
+Later, Angela calls Jack to tell him David has been hospitalized.
+There, when they overhear that David's cancer has returned, Jack is disturbed upon seeing their grief.
+He leaves the hospital and begins drinking again.

-The following morning, Jack arrives to practice late and drunk; Dan informs Father Devine, who fires Jack, telling him he is unable to trust him with the team.
+The following morning, Jack arrives late and drunk to practice, Dan informs Father Devine who fires Jack as he says he can't trust him with the team, which Jack states he quits his job in response.
 This causes Jack to spiral further.
 One night, while driving drunk with a woman he met at a bar, Jack rear-ends a boat hitched to a parked car.
-The woman flees, telling him to enter her house through the back, but Jack enters the wrong house and is confronted by its occupant.
-Jack attempts to leave before the police arrive, but the confrontation becomes physical, causing him to fall and be knocked unconscious.
+She flees, telling him to enter her house through the back, but he enters the wrong house and is confronted by its occupant.
+Jack attempts to leave before the police arrive, but in the scuffle he falls and is knocked unconscious.

-Jack awakens in the hospital where he is met by his sister, who demands that he get help for his alcoholism.
-Jack begins to attend therapy and starts to open up about his son's death.
+Awakening in the hospital, Jack is met by his sister, who demands that he get help for his alcoholism.
+He starts psychotherapy and begins opening up about his son's death.
 He meets with Angela and apologizes for his past mistakes.
 The team dedicates their first playoff game to Jack.
-Meanwhile, at an outdoor court, Jack picks up a basketball and practices shooting.
+Meanwhile, at an outdoor court, he picks up a basketball and practices shooting.